-CVs are also commonly used to set the agenda for an interview.
-It is therefore very important that you study your CV and know the facts in detail, as you may be questioned on the contents.
+CVs are commonly used to set the agenda for an interview.
+It is therefore very important that you study it and know the facts in detail, as you may be questioned on the contents.

 When to use a CV?